-- 1 1/2 tablespoons chile powder
+- 1 1/2 tablespoons chili powder

 - 1 1/2 teaspoons salt

-- 1 cup lard (pure, non-hydrogenated, OR organic Spectrum vegetable shortening)
+- 1 cup lard

-- 2 large fresh jalapenos, seeded and finely diced (or to taste)
+- 2 large fresh jalapenos, seeded and finely diced

 - 1 tablespoon olive oil

-- 4 large cloves garlic (finely diced)
+- 4 large cloves garlic, finely diced

-- 2 tablespoons chicken brother (gluten-free)v cf
+- 2 tablespoons chicken broth, gluten-free

 - 1 tablespoon olive oil